The process of resource planning involves following:

 Land is one of the most important natural resources.
 Land supports our life system.
 Thus, careful planning of use of land resource is necessary.
 India comprises of many types of land.
 These are mountains, plateau, plains and islands.

-- Mountains: About 30% of land area in India is in the form of mountain.
+About 30% of land area in India is in the form of mountain.
 Mountain supports the perennial flow of rivers, which carry fertile soils, facilitate irrigation and provide drinking water.
+Mountains are good avenues for tourism and adventure sports and can help in revenue generation.

 - Land not available for cultivation: There are two types of land which are not used for agriculture purpose.
 These are: